PC Proxy: A Method for Dynamical Tracer Reconstruction: Theory

 The superscript denotes the column number: this notation will be used throughout.
 Also, the term PC or principal component will be used as a synonym for left singular vector.

 The singular values are all positive and by convention are arranged from largest to smallest:

 The matrix can normally be reconstructed to a high degree of accuracy using only a few of the largest singular values and vectors.
-This also makes the problem tractable since a typical size for the transport map might be $[20000\times20000]$.
-More on both points later.
+This also makes the problem tractable since a typical size for the transport map might be $[(360\cdot181) \times (360\cdot181)] = [65160\times65160]$.

 To correlate a set of sparse measurements, $\lbrace m_i \rbrace$, with the top $k$ principal components, we first find interpolates at each measurement location in the left singular vectors and then find a set of coefficients, $\vect c$, that minimizes the mean-square error of the interpolates versus the measurements.
 In any real problem, the measurements are unlikely to occur at the same time, so rather than using the left singular vectors, we use $R$ to advance the right singular vectors to the same time as the measurement.
 The time period during which measurements are admitted is the \italics{measurement window}.
 While the difference between the integration start time, $t_0$, and the center of the measurement window is the \italics{lead time}.